jowenthomas/linear-algebra-applications/pages/matrices-as-images.md

 And, a nice way to conceptualize the final image is to imagine laying each of these colored sheets on top of each other, so that the colors blend together.
 Because the dimensions of the red, green, and blue matrices all agree, we can be confident that every pixel will receive red, green, and blue information.

-The details of the digital image processing are a little too far afield for this article (but certainly accessible with sufficient curiosity; <a>these lectures</a> and <a>this tutorial</a> seem like reasonable starting points), as are the technical details of how one can "glue" the corresponding matrices together.
+The details of the digital image processing are a little too far afield for this article (but certainly accessible with sufficient curiosity; <a href="https://archive.org/details/Lectures_on_Image_Processing" target="_blank">these lectures</a> and <a href="http://preservationtutorial.library.cornell.edu/tutorial/contents.html" target="_blank">this tutorial</a> seem like reasonable starting points), as are the technical details of how one can "glue" the corresponding matrices together.
 As an introduction, some intuition on how matrices can encode information was our true goal here, and we can leave some mysteries for another day.

 <h2>Closing Thoughts</h2>